Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Track.md

 ```
 ## Use

-Tracks are used in three ways:
+Tracks are used in three ways in software:

 - Parameters to other objects
 - Managing movers on a track